Enjoy exclusive travel benefits, 3x points on travel and dining and 0% foreign transaction fees with this high-end card.

 What to watch out for

-- No intro APR.
 You’ll begin paying interest on any balances after your first statement.

 What you should know before applying